Maintenance of Certification Part IV

 CME Expires: March 31, 2022

-How to Claim CME Credit: There are three stages to every accredited PI-CME activity, and credit may be claimed after completion of each.
+How to Claim CME Credit: There are three stages to every accredited PI-CME activity, as outlined below.
+Credit may be claimed after completion of Stage C.* Each participant may receive up to a maximum of 20 credits per project.

 - Stage A: Baseline case review (5 credits)